 Heads of missions, other diplomatic, administrative and technical staff can bring their pets into Nepal after having prior approval of the GoN.
-They may seek prior approval by requesting, together with required/relevant documents, to the Protocol Division through their missions based in Nepal.
-The Protocol Division would requests authorities concerned of the GoN for their approval and communicates the decision taken by them to the missions concerned.
-It is the duty of the pets importing officials to make sure that bringing of the species of pets does not violate the provision of Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
-They should also cooperate to follow the requirements of quarantine check.
+They may seek prior approval by requesting, together with required/relevant documents, to the Department of Consular Services through their missions based in Nepal.
+The Department would request authorities concerned of the GoN for their approval and communicates the decision taken by them to the missions concerned.
+It is the duty of the pets importing officials to make sure that bringing of the species of pets does not violate the provision of Convention on International Trade in Endangered Species of Wild Fauna and Flora